MageRings/draftomatic/README.md

 #Developing

 1. Run `./gradlew eclipse`.
 This will fetch the java dependencies and set up an eclipse project.
+Note that if you want to launch the application from eclipse you need to manually configure your launch target to point to the root of this repository.
 2. Run `npm install`.
 This will download the node dependnecies.
 3. Run `gulp watch` in `magic-app`.
 This will generate the frontend application.
 Node that any changes to HTML files must be accompanied by a trivial change to `magic-app/bower.json`.
 This is a known issue.
-4. Before checking in run `./gradlew build` to run test.
+4. Before submitting a pull request, use `./gradlew build` to run tests.